Azure/azure-rest-api-specs/specification/search/data-plane/Azure.Search/readme.md

 These settings apply only when `--java` is specified on the command line.
 Please also specify `--java-sdks-folder=<path to "SDKs" directory of your azure-sdk-for-java clone>`.
+To re-generate search sdk in java, please use the following autorest setting:
+ --use=@microsoft.azure/autorest.java@3.0.3 --version=2.0.4413

 ``` yaml $(java)
 output-folder: $(java-sdks-folder)/search